moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   sparse galaxy data is a geometry problem.
 We race two models — a local curvature test against an orientation-lifted measurement borrowed from the visual cortex — on thousands of synthetic universes with exact ground truth.
-  The interactive plots below show what each model can and cannot do — and how a subtle evaluation bug manufactured a spectacular "win" that a correct benchmark then took away.
+  The interactive plots below show what each model can and cannot do — and tell the story of how our own benchmark quietly handed one contestant a head start, and what happened when we levelled the race.
 date: 2026-07-04 09:00:00
 categories: [mathematics]
 tags: [cosmic-web, sub-riemannian, SE3, filaments, data-analysis]